codefresh-io/cf-errors/README.md

 ## toString()
 Will print the whole chain of errors in a nice way. </br>
-You can always override it if you want
+You can always override it if you want.
 ```javascript
 CFError.prototype.toString = function(){
     //your implementation